fluxfederation/rspec-stopwatch/README.md

 # Stopwatch (Ruby gem)

-Gem for writing performance specs.
+RSpec matcher to help with writing performance specs.

 ## Setup

-Add the following line to your Gemfile: `gem 'rspec-stopwatch', github: 'powershop/rspec-stopwatch'`
+Add the following line to your Gemfile: `gem 'rspec-stopwatch'`

 Include the gem in your spec file (or helper): `require 'rspec/stopwatch'`